kevinthompson/signalexception.com/README.md

 ====================

 This repository contains the content for [http://kevinthompson.info](http://kevinthompson.info).
-All content, code and design (including images and CSS) are copyright Kevin Thompson and **may not** be used without permission.
+All content (including images) are copyright Kevin Thompson unless stated otherwise, and **may not** be used without permission.

 ## Running This Site Locally